 Prerequisites: Coaches must have expertise in some area of track and field.

 Time commitment: Two hours of orientation prior to camp.
-Three hours of teaching and instruction each day during the camp.
+Three hours of teaching and instruction each evening during the camp.

 Age Group Leaders

-These volunteers are the heart and soul of Runner’s Camp experience.
+These volunteers are the heart and soul of the Runner’s Camp experience.
+Age Group Leaders work with one specific age and gender throughout the week.
+They will lead the kids through a devotional time at the beginning of each evening and manage the group as they travel through each event station every night and through the events of the track meet on Friday night.
 We have an adult age group recruiter who works with the camp director to find volunteers.
 They work together to place the leaders with the right group.
 We do allow the age group leaders to request which group they would like to work with (some do and some don’t want to work with their own children’s groups).
-Age Group Leaders work with one specific age and gender during the whole week.
-They will teach curriculum to the kids and lead and manage the group through each evening’s rotation.

 Time commitment: Two hours of training prior to camp.
-Three hours of teaching and managing kids each day during the camp.
+Three hours of serving our kids each evening during the camp.

 Other Adult Volunteers

-We are also in need of adult volunteers.
-These jobs are filled by men and women who are usually unable to attend the entire camp but would like to contribute.
+There are other ways to volunteer at the Runner’s Camp besides coaching and serving as an Age Group Leader.
+Some of these roles are good for men and women who are unable to attend the entire camp but would still like to contribute.

 - Food Court Helpers – Aid with preparation and serving of snacks during the camp hours.

 Prerequisites: Willingness to serve the kids and staff.
+Enthusiastic attitude.
 Track event staff need to have experience in track and field.

-Time commitment: Youth volunteers attend a one-hour training session the week before the camp.
-Youth Volunteers work three hours each day of camp
+Time commitment: Youth volunteers will need to attend a two hour training session the week before the camp.
+Youth Volunteers serve three hours each evening of camp.

-•Helper for the Age Group Leader– Youth will be assigned to a specific age group and assist adult age group leader with their specific age group through the course of the week.
+•Assistant Age Group Leader– Youth will be assigned to a specific age group of kids and help the adult age group leader manage the group as they travel through the event stations each night throughout the week.
 We attempt to have one youth volunteer working with each age group.

-•Helper for track event coaching– Youth with track and field experience will be assigned to one of 8 different track and field events to help the head coach for that event.
+•Assistant track event coach– Youth with track and field experience will be assigned to one of 8 different track and field events to assist the head coach for that event.
+These volunteers are especially helpful in making our track meet on Friday night run smoothly.

-•Hydration Team – Provide water to number hydration stations through the camp site.
+•Hydration Team – Provide water to campers and staff through a number of hydration stations throughout the camp site.